Restricted Stock Units Made Simple (Part 1): Understanding The Core Concepts

 After reading this article, test your knowledge with a fun, interactive quiz on this topic

-WEBINAR: When you're ready for in-depth planning topics with RSUs, watch our popular webinar Restricted Stock & RSU Financial Planning: Advanced Bootcamp, featuring a panel of financial advisors.
+WEBINAR: When you're ready for in-depth planning topics with RSUs, watch our popular webinar Restricted Stock & RSU Financial Planning: Insights From Leading Advisors, featuring a panel of experts in this special niche.
 The webinar is available on demand, along with others at the myStockOptions webinar channel.

 When companies began exploring alternatives to stock options for broad-based grants of equity compensation, the type of grant most often bruited about was restricted stock.
 In fact, many observers foretold that restricted stock would become the new stock options.